My Favorite Gut Heath Practices (That Aren’t Food & Supplements!)

 This post contains affiliate links.
 Learn what that means here.
+I am not a doctor and this is not medical advice.

-Whenever we’re talking about gut healing and long term gut health, the conversation almost always move straight to bone broth, glutamine, and cutting out gluten.
+Whenever we’re talking about long term gut health, the conversation almost always move straight to bone broth, glutamine, and cutting out gluten.
 Though these are all valid steps to take towards better gut health, it’s really not the whole picture.
 There are so many practices and home remedies that you can start doing today that have nothing to do with food to help heal your gut!

 Some of these practices have made just as much of a dramatic difference in my gut health as something like food and supplements, and are mostly inexpensive and easy to do.
-As always, double check with your doctor before hand, but these are all great remedies to ask about!
+As always, double-check with your doctor before hand, but these are all great remedies to ask about!

-My Favorite Gut Healing Practices & Remedies
+My Favorite Gut Health Practices

 (that have nothing to do with food or supplements!)